gianlucarossi06/data-organon/_posts/2023-04-20-Real-Time-Analytics-DW-DR-Architecture-(Part-I).md

 To provide a full Disaster Recovery solution, also OCI GoldenGate must have a deployment in the other OCI Region ready to ingest data to the Oracle _StandBy_ Database (become Primary)  whenever a disaster or a failure in the primary region occurs.

 This first post shows how to enable the Disaster Recovery solution architecture for this use case.
-The second part of the post goes through the details of the operational tasks to be executed in case of disaster.
+The second part of the post - [Real Time Analytics DW DR Architecture (Part II)](https://gianlucarossi06.github.io/data-organon/2023/04/20/Real-Time-Analytics-DW-DR-Architecture-(Part-II).html) - goes through the details of the operational tasks to be executed in case of disaster.

 ## **Initial configuration: Autonomous Data Warehouse and OCI GoldenGate with single deployments**